Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Introduction

+\item How does the measure $\mu_\gamma$ look like in a neighborhood of its support?
+Phrased differently, can the above construction yield quantitative and tractable (in terms of $\gamma\in (0,\gamma_c)$ and $\phi$) information about the local fractal geometry of $\mu_\gamma$ on ``points" close to its support?

-Our main goal is to develop an infinite dimensional analog of Kahane's theory \cite{K85} of GMC (see below) in this setup.
-For this purpose, the first task would be to construct the infinite-volume measure \eqref{eq0-infvol}.
-This is the content of our first main result, stated in Theorem \ref{thm-existence}, where it is shown that, for any $d\geq 3$ and in the {\it entire uniform integrability} (or {\it weak disorder}) regime $\gamma\in (0,\gamma_c)$, the infinite volume GMC measure
+\end{itemize} The goal of the present article is to answer the above questions.
+More precisely, our first main result in Theorem \ref{thm-existence} shows that, for any $d\geq 3$ and in the entire weak disorder regime $\gamma\in (0,\gamma_c)$, the infinite volume GMC measure

-exists, is non-trivial and non-atomic $\mathbf{P}$-a.s.
-The limit above is taken with respect to the topology of weak convergence.
-We then identify the support of this limit; in Theorem \ref{thm-thick} we will show that in this regime, for almost every realization of $\dot B$ and for any Brownian path $\omega$ sampled according to the normalized limit $\widehat\mu_\gamma$, the value of the field is atypically large -- that is,
+exists, is non-trivial and non-atomic.
+This limit, which is taken w.r.t. the topology of weak convergence, also exists if the Gaussian noise $\dot B$ is replaced by a random environment with finite exponential moment.
+Next, also in Theorem \ref{thm-existence}, we identify the support of this limit and show that